[Updated 27 August 2018]

 38. Company’s Garden

-This inner city greenbelt is shrouded in Cape history having been established in 1652 by Dutch settlers.
-Today it’s a favourite lunchtime escape for weary office workers who come to relax in the gardens manicured surroundings.
-There are also a number of museums in the vicinity, including the Iziko Museums’ South African Museum, the South African Jewish Museum, the District Six Museum, as well as the South African National Gallery.
-Company’s Garden photo by Rose en Bos.
+This inner-city greenbelt is shrouded in Cape history, having been established in 1652 by Dutch settlers.
+Today it’s a favourite lunchtime escape for weary office workers who come to relax in the garden’s manicured surroundings.
+There are also a number of museums in the vicinity, including the Iziko Museum’s South African Museum, the South African Jewish Museum, the District Six Museum, as well as the South African National Gallery.

-Forming part of the Table Mountain National Park, Silvermine Nature Reserve is where local residents go to picnic, hike and mountain bike in amongst indigenous fynbos vegetation.
+Forming part of the Table Mountain National Park, Silvermine Nature Reserve is where local residents go to picnic, hike and mountain bike amongst indigenous fynbos vegetation.
 It’s popular because it’s easily accessible from the city and its suburbs, and the hikes are decidedly gentler than the more demanding scrambles up and down Table Mountain National Park.
-Silvermine photo by Noel Harrison.

 34. Kaapse Klopse Carnival

 Every year in January the streets of Cape Town come alive with colour and the sound of trumpets as the Cape Minstrels take to the streets in inimitable style.
-Tweede Nuwe jaar is an age old Cape tradition that was originally introduced by the Muslim slaves who celebrated their only day off work in the whole year.
-Nowadays men, women and children march from the Grand Parade to the Green Point stadium, singing and dancing.
+Tweede Nuwe jaar is an age-old Cape tradition that was originally introduced by the Muslim slaves who celebrated their only day off work in the whole year.
+Nowadays men, women and children march from the Grand Parade, through the CBD streets and Bo-Kaap, singing and dancing.
 They are clad in colourful, shiny suits, white hats and carry a sun umbrella.
-Photo by John Carson.

 33. Small Wave Grovelling at Muizenberg

-The self-proclaimed home of South African surfing, Muizenberg is where you’ll find the oldest surf shop in the country, Gary’s Surf School and a world record for the most surfers to ride a single wave at the same time.
-Photo by Gero Lilleike.
+The self-proclaimed home of South African surfing, Muizenberg is where you’ll find the oldest surf shop in the country, Gary’s Surf School, and a world record for the most surfers to ride a single wave at the same time.

 32. Shark Spotters

-Perched on strategic viewpoints above the surf, full time shark spotters operate at Fish Hoek, Muizenberg, St James and Noordhoek all year round.
+Perched on strategic viewpoints above the surf, full-time shark spotters operate at Fish Hoek, Muizenberg, St James and Noordhoek all year round.
 The Shark Spotting programme is a registered NPO managed by Kommetjie Environmental Awareness Group.
-Click here to donate to this worthy cause.
+These spots offer epic views and photo opportunities.

 31. Market on the Wharf

 It’s no secret that Capetonians love all things relating to good food, good vibes and good times and Market on the Wharf at the V&A Waterfront provides a suitable platform for all that goodness to merge.
-The result – a vibrant meeting place for local merchants, suppliers and visitors where discussion and trade is focused on everything from organic food to sweet treats, oysters, cheese, craft beer and even home ware products and clothing.
-Photo by Tania Coetzee from chillieandrum.com.
+The result – a vibrant meeting place for local merchants, suppliers and visitors where discussion and trade are focused on, offering everything from organic food to sweet treats, oysters, cheese, craft beer and even home ware products and clothing.

 30. Long Street by day

-During daylight hours Long Street is a bustling inner city arena full of lunch options, fashion boutiques and antique shops all characterised by Victorian architecture you’ll be hard-pressed to find anywhere else in South Africa.
-Photo by Lisa from Améliorer la Vie.
+During daylight hours Long Street is a bustling inner-city arena full of lunch options, fashion boutiques and antique shops all characterised by Victorian architecture you’ll be hard-pressed to find anywhere else in South Africa.

 29. Long Street by night

-At night Cape Town’s iconic street spawns a party scene that’s not for the faint-hearted.
-Clubs and bars line each side of the street and tourists and locals rush to and fro dodging flashing blue lights, hooting taxis and party snack pushes from the underworld.
-Photo by ‘Warrenski’ on Flickr.
+At night, Cape Town’s iconic street spawns a party scene that’s not for the faint-hearted.
+For those seeking a night out in town, clubs and bars line each side of the street and tourists and locals rush to and fro’ dodging flashing blue lights and hooting taxis.

 28. Signal Hill